kasavine/RandomUserCDNVueJS/README.md

 app.mount('#app')
 ```

-5. To use data - create a function and it should return the object
+4. To access data, create a function that returns an object.
 ```
 const app = Vue.createApp({
     data(){